davidlacho/Twitch-Clone/README.md

 ## Getting started

 In each directory (`client`, `rtmp`, `api`), run `npm start`.
 Navigate to `localhost:3000` to begin using the streaming app.

+## To stream video

+Use streaming software such as [OBS](https://obsproject.com/welcome).
+Cofigure your streaming software to stream to the RTMP server.
+Configuration can be found on [Node-Media-Server](https://github.com/illuspas/Node-Media-Server) for publishing live streams.
+Configuration should be to the id that you are trying to stream to.

 ## What this app demonstrates